PrimC0de/wowBOT/README.md

 - **Never commit credentials.json or other secrets.**
 - **Regenerate chunks and indexes whenever your knowledge base changes.**
 - **Monitor logs for errors and incomplete answers.**
+- **For internal adoption:**
+  - Document any company-specific configuration or deployment steps in an internal wiki.
+  - Tag a stable release and keep a CHANGELOG.md for major updates.
+  - Add an AUTHORS or CONTRIBUTORS file to recognize maintainers.

+---

+## 👥 Handover & Maintainership

+- **Onboarding:**
+  - New maintainers should read this README and review `config.py` for all settings.
+  - See code comments and docstrings for function-level documentation.
+- **Knowledge transfer:**
+  - Consider a live walkthrough or Q&A session for new teams.
+- **Legacy:**
+  - Original author: Prima Samosir
+  - For questions, see project history or contact the last maintainer.

 ---